Iran and Israel tensions rising in a dangerous 'game of bluff'

 “Iran seeks to demonstrate strength in a spectacular fashion while making sure they cause little damage likely to trigger a strong Israeli response,” said Mr Badie, professor emeritus at Sciences Po University in Paris.

-“Israel consistently decries Iran’s attacks as life threatening while also projecting invincibility.
-Meanwhile, the US says that what Iran is serious but it would be even worse if the escalation continues.”
+“Israel consistently decries Iran’s attacks as life-threatening while also projecting invincibility.
+Meanwhile, the US says that Iran is serious but it would be even worse if the escalation continues.”

 It's a dangerous game of contradictions that creates uncertainty and allows both parties to interpret the situation in a reassuring manner, said Prof Badie.